TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 If you have a DebugLevel higher than "OFF" selected, you will see on both nodes a "connecting" message.

-Lets call the node created in the original project "Node1" and the mini
+> Lets call the node created in the original project "Node1" and the mini-Node "Node2".

+5) Open the Status.aspx page of Node1

+You can see in the list of "Nodes with SenderType=BackChannel" a new entry for Node2.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzNzM2NTEwNSwtMTIxNzgzMzIwMywzOD
+eyJoaXN0b3J5IjpbMTAwNjQ1MjYxOCwtMTIxNzgzMzIwMywzOD
 Q0NjU4MDYsLTkxMjA3MTc0NSw4MTIwMzE3NzEsLTY4NDE5NTk1
 MywtODY3NzY4NzM3LDExODAwNTY1MjYsLTE4NDAzMzA3MzgsMT
 ExNjk5NTE0MCwxMTMzMTk1Mjk0LDE1ODgyNjM2NzMsLTc3MTg3